sagemath/trac_to_gh/Issue 6504.md

 # Issue 6504: Add doctests to toy_buchberger to get it to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6504

 Original creator: mhampton